Tochukz/Applied-ASP.NET-4-in-context/README.md

 Application state is better suited for storing data items that don't change and that will be used throughout the life of the web application.
 Database connections are a prime example.

 ### Chapter 7: Handling Errors
+__Handling Errors with the Application__
+Any errors that are not handled by a page becomes application errors.
+There types of errors is handled _Application_Error()_ method of the Global application class.

+__Configure Custom Errors__
+The _customErrors_ setting only controls what happens if an error is not handled by the Page and the Global class.

+__Using ASP.NET Tracing__
+For _hard failure_ something goes wrong and is expressed using an exception.
+For _soft failure_, there is no exception but the web application doesn't behave as it should.

 ### Chapter 32: Preparing a Server for Deployment